Paklock/HackRF1/Create-a-simple-app.md

 ```
 #### BigFrequency

-BigFrequency is similar to the NumberField widget however it's built specifically for inputting a radio frequency.
+BigFrequency is used for displaying a radio frequency.
 Here you can find it's declaration and prototype:
 ```
 Labels my_bigFrequency_widget{
     Rect parent_rect,